-Our U.S. holding company subsidiary had \$10.5 million of Senior Secured Notes outstanding at December 31, 2020.
+OACC has \$10.5 million of Senior Secured Notes outstanding at December 31, 2021.
 These notes bear interest at 12.0% per annum which is payable quarterly.
 No principal is due until maturity on January 1, 2040.
 Principal can be prepaid at any time without penalty.